EthanTuning/Magpie-CMS-API/README.md

 * database - This has the .sql code to import the database locally so the API can work.
 * documentation - Will hold the SRS, etc
 * public_html
     * api - This holds everything needed to run the API, minus the database initialization.
+Slim framework is included in here.
     * webclient - This contains everything needed to serve the Magpie webclient pages.

-The api and webclient folders each have their own SLIM frameworks.

 # API Note